Counting thin subgraphs via packings faster than meet-in-the-middle time: Introduction

-A second attempt at parameterization is to replace the set union $X\cup Y$ with the {\em symmetric difference} $X\oplus Y=(X\setminus Y)\cup(Y\setminus X)$ and parameterize the triples $(A,B,C)$ by the size of the symmetric difference $|A\oplus B\oplus C|=j$.
 Recalling that $X\cup Y$ and $X\oplus Y$ coincide if and only if $X$ and $Y$ are disjoint, we again recover the pairwise disjoint triples as the extremal case $j=3q$.
-With this parameterization we obtain $\lfloor 3q/2\rfloor+1$ indeterminates, one for each $0\leq j\leq 3q$ such that $j\equiv q\pmod 2$ with {\em parity-sieving} (trimmed ``parity-of-intersection transforms'', see~\S\ref{sect:parity-trans}) on the group algebra of the elementary Abelian group $(2^{[n]},\oplus)$ enabling a system of linear equations on the indeterminates.
+With this parameterization we obtain $\lfloor 3q/2\rfloor+1$ indeterminates, one for each $0\leq j\leq 3q$ such that $j\equiv q\pmod 2$.
+In this case {\em parity-sieving} (trimmed ``parity-of-intersection transforms'', see~\S\ref{sect:parity-trans}) on the group algebra of the elementary Abelian group $(2^{[n]},\oplus)$ enables a system of linear equations on the indeterminates.
 While this second parameterization via symmetric difference is {\em a priori} less natural than the first parameterization via set union, it turns out to be more successful in breaking the meet-in-the-middle barrier.
 In particular the basic equations (Lemma~\ref{lem:first}) on the $\lfloor 3q/2\rfloor+1$ indeterminates alone suffice to obtain an algorithm with running time $O(n^{3q/2+c})$, which is precisely at the meet-in-the-middle barrier.
 The key insight then to break the barrier is that the indeterminates with {\em small} values of $j$ can be solved directly (Lemma~\ref{lem:second}) via fast rectangular matrix multiplication.
 In particular this is because small $j$ implies large overlap between the sets $A,B,C$ and a ``triangle-like'' structure that is amenable to matrix multiplication techniques.
 That is, from the perspective of the symmetric difference $D=A\oplus B$, it suffices to control the differences $A\setminus B$ and $B\setminus A$ (outer dimensions in matrix multiplication), whereas the overlap $A\cap B$ (inner dimension) is free to range across sets disjoint from $D$ (see~\S\ref{sect:sdp}).

 A further design constraint is that the basic equations (Lemma~\ref{lem:first}) must be mutually independent of the cheap equations (Lemma~\ref{lem:second}) to enable balancing the running time (see~\S\ref{sect:runtime}) while retaining invertibility of the system; here we have opted for an analytically convenient design where the basic equations are in general position (the coefficient matrix is a Vandermonde matrix) that enables easy combination with the cheap equations, even though this design may not be the most efficient possible from a computational perspective.